causalchamber/potsdam-25-ml-theory-to-practice/README.md

    git pull origin main
    ```

-2. If you need to install additional Python packages, we will tell you.
+2. If you need to install additional Python packages for a particular project, we will tell you.

-3. You can begin working inside your `student/<username>` branch, committing your changes as you go:
+3. You can now begin working inside your `student/<username>` branch, committing your changes as you go:
    ```bash
    git add .
    git commit -m "Your commit message"